gtf974/SimplePoll-DiscordPyRewrite/README.md

-You can contact me for further explanation on Discord: Idotcom#2197
+You can contact me for further explanations on Discord: Idotcom#2197